How to Onboard Freelancers & Independent Contractors as an Agency

 What I’m trying to say: when you set up communication channels, keep in mind that not everyone needs to be constantly available.
 Choose tools that help your agency be productive, without notifications getting in the way.

-For instance, in SPP, your team has notification tailored to their team roles.
+For instance, in SPP, your team has notifications tailored to their team roles.
 Someone who doesn’t have access to invoices doesn’t need to get notified about them.
-The cool thing is that there are in-app notifications on top of email notifications.
-Your team members decide how they want to stay up-to-date with what’s happening.
+The cool thing is that there are in-app and browser notifications on top of email notifications.
+Your freelancers and employees can decide how they want to stay up-to-date with what’s happening.

 Provide a style guide for contractors